takemaru/dnet/README.md

   switch_0002: {}
   switch_0003: {}
 ```

+We have to be careful to assign switch names.
+First, the switch
+numbers must be successive positive integers, and they must be
+represented by four-figure numbers with leading zeros (i.e., printf of
+"switch_%04d").
+Second, switches should be numbered based on the
+proximity in the network as shown in the figure, because DNET's
+efficiency highly depends on the order.
+Third, in the loss
+minimization, the order must not step over junctions connected to a
+substation (such junctions are indicated by red circles in the
+figure); see Sections 4.1 and 5.1 in `doc/dnet-theory.pdf` for more
+detail.

 Optionally, switches may have original_number attribute, which is the
 original switch number in your data and will be shown in the DNET's